What Can Cause Vaginal Dryness and How to Find Relief

 If you've had both ovaries removed, you experience what's called surgical menopause.
 The sudden drop in estrogen often leads to more severe vaginal dryness symptoms compared to natural menopause, where the change happens gradually.

-Medications That Can Lead to Vaginal Dryness
+Medications and Health Conditions That Can Lead to Vaginal Dryness

-It's not just hormones.
 Several everyday medications can mess with your natural moisture.

 Antidepressants, especially SSRIs, don't just affect your mood and libido.
 They can also contribute to dryness.